zzj-bj/SCHISM_Z/README.md

 1. Prepare the dataset: Ensure the dataset is organized according to the required directory structure (presented below).
 2. run the mormalization command: Launch the preprocessing process, then lauch the normalization and specify:
     - The dataset directory (presented below).
 3. During the normalization process, a directory named 'normalized' is created in each subdirectory.
-This is where the normalized images will be stored.
+This is where the normalized images will be stored.If the directory does not exist, it will be created.
+Otherwise, the existing directory will be used.
+When creating the images, any images with the same name will be replaced.

 ---
 ### Training Workflow